 You can piss off your boss if you go about asking in the wrong way.
 Make sure you know the company is in a position to afford a raise, have documentation of why you deserve it, don’t threaten your boss (as in threaten to quit), it’s a negotiation, not an extortion, don’t ask after your boss has just been chewed out by his or her boss, don’t ask the day before your boss is taking off because he or she is having surgery.
 In other words, be tactful and gracious.

 If you’re a woman, this conversation can be even tougher.
-Not only do we ask less often for raises, when we do, we can be perceived unfavorably compared to a man asking the same.
+Not only do we ask less often for raises, when we do, but we can also be perceived unfavorably compared to a man asking the same.
 Women should be grateful and care more about the company’s well being than there own.
 And whatever other weird perceptions people may have when a woman dares ask for more money.

 When It’s Time To Go

 The truth is, any raise you get is probably going to pale in comparison to the jump in salary you can get when you change jobs.
-If your company is not in a position to give you a raise but you are pretty happy and while it isn’t possible now, it will be possible reasonably soon, you may want to stick around.
+If your company is not in a position to give you a raise but you are pretty happy, and while it isn’t possible now, it will be possible reasonably soon, you may want to stick around.

-Looking for a new job is a terrible experience when you approach it the way many of us do; you constantly read job postings and apply for everything you are even remotely interested in and qualified for.
+Looking for a new job is a terrible experience when you approach it the way many of us do; you always read job postings and apply for everything you are even remotely interested in and qualified for.
 You only have to do that when you are out of work, have been for awhile and the money situation is looking grim.

 If you are still working, don’t blanket apply like that.
 Focus on what you want out of a new job; more money, a fancy title, more work/life balance.
 Search for the openings that meet your criteria and only apply for those jobs, don’t mass apply.
-It’s exhausting and you won’t end up where you really want to be with this method.
+It’s exhausting, and you won’t end up where you really want to be with this method.

 The New Career

-That doesn’t mean everyone can earn enough to live on doing what they love and I wrote an article warning against this.
+That doesn’t mean everyone can earn enough to live on doing what they love, and I wrote an article warning against this.
 While you may be able to make some money doing what you love, depending on what that thing is, you may not be able to fully support yourself doing it.
 More than ever, your career, at least part of it, can align with the things you want to do.

 We are lucky enough to live in a time when there is a happy medium between dying Death of a Salesman style in a cubicle and dying La Boheme style as a starving artist.